elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - register domain with DNS registrar (Network Solutions for .com)
   - provide names, IP addresses of authoritative name server (primary, and secondary)
-  - registar inserts NS, A RRs into the .com TLD server
+  - registar inserts NS, A, resource records (RR) into the .com TLD server

 ### DNS Security